 Food that comes into contact with some chemicals in packaging may pose a risk to kids health, the AAP says.
-They suggest being mindful when dealing with plastics – they’ve published a list of the worst plastics here – and avoiding heating up plastics in the dishwasher or microwave where possible.
+They suggest being mindful when dealing with plastics and avoid heating up plastics in the dishwasher or microwave where possible.

 Mindful use of plastics

 Heat may cause some plastics to leach potentially harmful chemicals, and the AAP urges parents to choose the plastics they use carefully – or go for plastic-free alternatives.

 - Buy and serve more fresh or frozen fruits and vegetables, and fewer processed meats – especially during pregnancy.